victorths/conduit/conduit/doc/source/docs/auth/server.md

 This structure allows an application to declare its own 'user' type while still enforcing the needs of Conduit's OAuth 2.0 implementation.

 The `managed_auth` library also declares two `ManagedObject<T>` subclasses. `ManagedAuthToken` represents instances of authorization tokens and codes, and `ManagedAuthClient` represents instances of OAuth 2.0 clients.
-This means that an Conduit application that uses `ManagedAuthDelegate<T>` has a minimum of three database tables: users, tokens and clients.
+This means that a Conduit application that uses `ManagedAuthDelegate<T>` has a minimum of three database tables: users, tokens and clients.

 `ManagedAuthDelegate<T>` will delete authorization tokens and codes when they are no longer in use.
 This is determined by how many tokens a resource owner has and the tokens expiration dates.
 Once a resource owner acquires more than 40 tokens/codes, the oldest tokens/codes \(determined by expiration date\) are deleted.
 Effectively, the resource owner is limited to 40 tokens.
 This number can be changed when instantiating `ManagedAuthDelegate<T>`: